Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 Let that sink in for a moment.

-If you take 48 hours to get back to 100%, you've made zero revenue for 48 hours.
-For an e-commerce company with CHF 180K daily revenue, that's a CHF 360K loss.
+If you need 48 hours during an outage to get back to 100%, you generated zero revenue for 48 hours.
+For an e-commerce company with CHF 180K daily revenue, that is CHF 360K in losses.

-If instead, you can switch to 70% capacity within 30 minutes, you might lose about CHF 15K during the switch and then continue operating at reduced capacity.
+If instead you can switch to 70% capacity within 30 minutes, you may lose CHF 15K during the switch and then continue operating at reduced capacity.

 What is Minimum Viable Operations?

-MVO is the answer to the question: "With what reduced capacity can we continue working while solving the actual problem?"
+MVO is the answer to the question: "With what reduced capacity can we continue working while we solve the actual problem?"

-It's not about keeping everything running perfectly.
-It's about defining the minimum that keeps the business operational.
+It is not about keeping everything running perfectly.
+It is about defining the minimum that keeps business operations going.

 Question